Law

 (1) A collection of readings, cases and arguments upon the statute of pluralities and advowsons (13 Eliz.); (2) A collection of law precedents.

-Legal notes, Late seventeenth century
+Legal notes, late seventeenth century

 A notebook of various points of criminal law.
 It commences with the distinction between murder and manslaughter, and ends with the right of a prisoner to exercise his power of challenge.

-Legal notes and observations, Sixteenth century
+Legal notes and observations, seventeenth century

 (1) Observations on stat.
 11 Hen.
 VII c.
 20, in 11 divisions; (2) fragmentary legal notes.
 Bound with MS Ee.05.34, a late-medieval fragment of the register of the collegiate church of St Burien in Cornwall.

-Legal notes and treatises, Late sixteenth and seventeenth centuries
+Legal notes and treatises, seventeenth century

 Legal readings, Undated